sveawebpay/php-checkout/README.md

 ```

 The checkout Gui contains the Snippet and the Layout.
 The Snippet contains the Html and JavaScript that you implement on your
-page where you want to display the Iframed checkuot.
+page where you want to display the iframe for Svea checkout.
 The Layout is a String defining the orientation of the customers screen.

 ```php
 echo $response['Gui']['Snippet']